 You can see here a timeline of the planned phases of the process.

 The Steering Committee has concluded the design of the Weatherhead Strategic Plan.
 Below you find the mission, vision, and value statements of the plan.
-The plan is currently under review with the marketing department and the full version will be available online early July.
+Full version of the strategic plan will be available here soon.

 - MISSION: The Weatherhead School of Management has an enduring impact on business and society through cutting edge research and innovative teaching that prepares professionals for the marketplace of the future.